 What does diversity mean?

-Whether in interactions with colleagues or when counselling clients: Every day we meet people with whom we have a lot in common, but who are also different from us in many ways.
-The things we humans usually have in common: We have the same basic needs, we all need to sleep and eat, for example.
-And there can be overlaps with other people, such as professional qualifications, membership of a faith community or leisure pursuits.
-But each person is also characterised by their own personal background and individual interests, preferences and abilities.
-People are not always able to deal with this diversity and difference; sometimes they are overwhelmed and do not know how to react and act appropriately.
-This can lead to conflicts that can affect cooperation and place a heavy burden on everyday working life.
-Seminars and training courses on the topics of "intercultural competence" and "intercultural communication" can help to sharpen the view of people with other cultural and social backgrounds and provide participants with rules for interaction characterised by mutual respect.
+Whether in conversations with colleagues or when counseling clients, we encounter people every day with whom we have much in common, yet who also differ from us in many ways.
+What generally connects us as human beings is that we share the same basic needs—for example, we all need to sleep and eat.
+And there may be overlaps with other people, such as in terms of professional qualifications, religious affiliation, or leisure activities.
+Yet every person is also defined by their own unique background and individual interests, preferences, and abilities.
+People are not always able to cope with this diversity and variety; sometimes they feel overwhelmed and do not know how to react and act appropriately.
+This can lead to conflicts that impair cooperation and place a heavy strain on daily work life.
+Seminars and training sessions on the topics of “intercultural competence” and “intercultural communication” can help by sharpening participants’ awareness of people from other cultural and social contexts and providing them with guidelines for interactions characterized by mutual respect.

-The diversity dimensions according to Gardenswartz and Rowe
+The Dimensions of Diversity According to Gardenswartz and Rowe

-The "4 Layers of Diversity" model according to Lee Gardenswartz and Anita Rowe shows a multitude of different features that characterise people.
-A distinction is made between the internal dimension, the external dimension and the organisational dimension.
-The organisational dimension refers specifically to organisations and companies.
-The circle model clearly illustrates which characteristics are hidden behind the dimensions.
-Each person has several of the features.
-The different characteristics can overlap and also influence each other.
-What does this mean for people’s everyday work?
-The model shows that a variety of areas of potential and skills are available within the workforce or the work area.
-In this way, employees with different levels of knowledge and talents can complement and support each other in their activities.
-However, if differences are not reflected and valued, this can lead to problems within the workforce or towards the customers.
+The “4 Layers of Diversity” model by Lee Gardenswartz and Anita Rowe highlights a wide range of characteristics that define people.
+It distinguishes between the internal dimension, the external dimension, and the organizational dimension.
+The organizational dimension refers specifically to organizations and companies.
+The circular model clearly illustrates the characteristics underlying these dimensions.
+Every person possesses several of these characteristics.
+The various characteristics can overlap and influence one another.
+What does this mean for day-to-day work?
+The model shows that a wide range of potential and skills is available within the workforce or work environment.
+In this way, employees with different knowledge and talents can complement and support one another in their work.
+However, if differences are not acknowledged and valued, this can lead to problems within the workforce or even with customers.